Arrow left

 Want to see how the mobility budget works in practice?

-Maybe we're just asking the wrong question.
+Maybe we're asking the wrong question.

-What did the IEA actually recommend?
+What exactly did the IEA recommend?

 Belgium's Mobility Budget already has the answer

-Why is housing a mobility question?
+Why are housing costs a mobility matter?

-Whether that reduction comes from living near the office or working remotely doesn't change the effect.
+Someone who lives closer to work commutes less.
+Someone who works from home more often, too.
+The outcome is identical: less fuel, less congestion, less emissions.
+Whether that reduction comes from living closer to the office or working from home more often doesn't change the effect.
 The three pillars of the mobility budget were designed with exactly this flexibility in mind.

 The real question is about outcomes, not categories

-By Nick Bols, CCO at Mbrella
+Nick Bols, CCO at Mbrella